-DR. TRAVIS B. MALONE, Dean of the Susan S. Goode School of Arts and Humanities DR. SALLY H. SHEDD, Department Chair
+DR. TRAVIS B. MALONE DR. SALLY H. SHEDD

 On stage, backstage, and in the classroom, VWU theatre majors gain experience in all aspects of theatre.
 Majors and minors will encounter practical, theoretical, and critical perspectives on theatrical performance, production, theatre history and dramatic literature from Ancient Greece to the present.
 Students have the opportunity to study abroad, either for a travel course or for an entire semester.
 The multi-faceted nature of the program covers a variety of specialties that assists graduates in adapting to an exciting and fast-paced profession.